Fight in 12 States to Put Abortion on 2024 Ballot

 Supporters have until July 3 to collect nearly 384,000 valid signatures to get the measure on the ballot.

-Abortion is banned after 15 weeks of pregnancy, but the Democratic governor signed an executive order in June that bars county prosecutors from bringing abortion-related cases.
+Abortion is banned after 15 weeks of pregnancy, but the Democrat governor signed an executive order in June that bars county prosecutors from bringing abortion-related cases.

 COLORADO